manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Aurelia-feedback-from-the-trenches.md

 For example, if your application's users are segregated in roles, you can group features in role-based bundles.
 This way, a given user would load only the bundle(s) he needs to do his job based on its role(s).

+If you won't reap the benefits of small code bases - faster and independent release cycles, smaller teams, reduced code complexity - at least you won't hurt too much your users' experience by forcing them to load a 10 MB bundle when all they need really is 10% of it.

 ## Organize by features